-Using public cloud for mobile app testing has been an exponentially growing trend.
-Amazing number of app developers have migrated from their local – and nearly in all cases – manual testing practices to test automation on cloud device farm where devices are available 24 hours per day, seven days per week.
-One of the top reasons have been the lower maintenance and operational costs, as well as device acquisition costs.
-While migration to device cloud farm has lots of benefits for variety of app, game and web developers, not all companies can use cloud-based services.
+Using a public testing cloud for mobile app testing has been an exponentially growing trend.
+An amazing number of app developers have migrated from their local – and nearly in all cases – manual testing practices to test automation on cloud device farm where devices are available 24 hours per day, seven days per week.
+One of the top reasons has been the lower maintenance and operational costs, as well as device acquisition costs.
+While migration to device cloud farm has lots of benefits for a variety of app, game and web developers, not all companies can use cloud-based services.
 However, there is always ‘private cloud’ option that gives even greater benefits and actually provides the most cost-efficient way to get mobile apps, games and web related stuff developed and tested.

 There are lots of reasons why cloud-based services cannot be used by certain types of companies.
 Banks are great example.
 Due to their internal regulations, security and privacy concerns, the use of public cloud services isn’t an option within this segment.
 But could private cloud tackle these challenges – and if yes, how?
 Well, they actually can, and provide the most optimal solution for high security-concerned instances.

-We can define “private cloud” as a cloud service that is operated by someone on data centers and locations outside of the actual site where development, source code, and all critical assets are resided.
-We can also define private cloud as an internal cloud setup that is on-premise but provides cloud-alike access and solution for these types of instances internally.
+We can define “private cloud” as a cloud service that is operated by someone on data centers and locations outside of the actual site where development, source code, and all critical assets reside.
+We can also define private cloud as an internal cloud setup that is on-premise but provides cloud-like access and solution for these types of instances internally.
 Typically those are called ‘on-premise solutions’.

 In this comparison we’ll deal ‘on-premise’ and ‘private cloud’ as one similar entity.
 Yes, they are different by many standards and measures, but from the top 10 most critical characteristics that companies consider when selecting the most suitable solution, the difference is actually pretty minimal.
 Especially in terms of benefits that private cloud setup can provide the similar way on-premise solutions do.

-By gathering the right information app developers can make the decision whether public cloud is good enough for their needs – or if private cloud can still be better, more cost-efficient and more flexible solution to use.
-Let’s look at the top 10 things to consider when comparing between these two solutions.
+By gathering the right information app developers can make the decision whether a public cloud is good enough for their needs – or if a private cloud can still be a better, more cost-efficient and more flexible solution to use.
+Let’s look at the top 10 things to consider when comparing these two solutions.

 Things to Consider When Choosing Between Public or Private Cloud

-When we compare public and private cloud implementations, it’s safe to say that private environment provides the more secure approach.
-Despite it is always highly recommended to be demanding on security issues, in too many cases the security topics has been seen as a blocking issue for the use of cloud.
-On-premise solutions naturally provide the most secure solution but they don’t run by themselves; they require constant attention, maintaining of the infrastructure, devices, tools, integrations and many other things.
+When we compare public and private cloud implementations, it’s safe to say that the private environment provides a more secure approach.
+Despite it is always highly recommended to be demanding on security issues, in too many cases the security topics have been seen as a blocking issue for the use of the cloud.
+On-premise solutions naturally provide the most secure solution but they don’t run by themselves; they require constant attention, maintaining the infrastructure, devices, tools, integrations and many other things.

-This gap between on-premise solution and private cloud is actually pretty insignificant nowadays.
-There variety of ways to build private cloud environment to be highly secure, providing a lots of great security implementations and methods to get access between private cloud and local development environment.
-For example, certain data and user protection mechanisms, and other techniques and practices can be utilized in service provider’s data centers.
-In addition, firewalls, intrusion detections, SSL and app security methods, 24×7 security measurements and monitoring, and the third-party certifications for security practices can be also implemented on private cloud.
+This gap between an on-premise solution and a private cloud is actually pretty insignificant nowadays.
+There variety of ways to build private cloud environment to be highly secure, providing a lot of great security implementations and methods to get access between private cloud and local development environment.
+For example, certain data and user protection mechanisms, and other techniques and practices can be utilized in the service provider’s data centers.
+In addition, firewalls, intrusion detections, SSL and app security methods, 24×7 security measurements and monitoring, and the third-party certifications for security practices can be also implemented on a private cloud.

 Data Ownership, Maintenance, and Retention

-The ownership and the actual physical location of data, tests, app details, runs and many others things looks to be the same when public and private cloud implementations are compared.
+The ownership and the actual physical location of data, tests, app details, run and many other things look to be the same when public and private cloud implementations are compared.
 However, private cloud instance always means that it is entirely separated from the public setup, servers, databases, and networks.
 Private cloud setup means that it is an entity of its own with all these features included, but only dedicated and reserved for one user (customer).

 Backing up hard disks, making sure no files, data or other (e.g. user) information is left on anywhere has been one the most important reason for so many companies to use on-premise solutions.
 However, this again doesn’t change much with private cloud if implemented the right way.
 You still do not give access to anyone outside of your organization, all the data, ownership of it and backing it up is taken care for you.
 Doing this locally isn’t always an easy and straightforward task and can mean some serious operational expenses.
 Both cloud options provide these kinds of tasks as-a-service.